junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/getting-started/acquiring-tokens.md

 Both public and confidential client applications support token caching, handled direclt by MSAL Python.
 Applications should try to get a token from the cache first before relying on any other means.
 Take a look at the [recommended token acquisition pattern](/azure/active-directory/develop/scenario-desktop-acquire-token?tabs=python) to learn more.

-To be able to use the cache, the developers will need to configure the [token cache serialization](/azure/active-directory/develop/msal-python-token-cache-serialization) logic.
+To be able to persist the cache, the developers will need to configure the [token cache serialization](/azure/active-directory/develop/msal-python-token-cache-serialization) logic.